freecooperunion/disorientation/_background/academy-fight-song-by-thomas-frank.md

 The higher education mantra is possibly the greatest cliché in American public life.

-<blockquote class="pullquote medium pull-right">"Better to be known for “vibrant” architecture, I guess, than for some old-fashioned nonsense about uplifting the non-wealthy."</blockquote>

 And so the dreams proliferate.
 Education is what explains income inequality, chime the economists, and more education is what will roll it back.
 In fact, education is just about the only way we can justify being paid for our work at all; it is the only quantifiable input that makes us valuable or gives us “skills.”

-No one really knows the particular contents of the education that is supposed to save us.
-It is, again, a dream, a secret formula, a black box into which we pour money and out of which comes uplift or enrichment or wish-fulfillment.
+<strong class="pull">No one really knows the particular contents of the education that is supposed to save us.
+It is, again, a dream, a secret formula, a black box into which we pour money and out of which comes uplift or enrichment or wish-fulfillment.</strong>

 Maybe college is able to work its magic because college grads hire only college grads, and after decades of “networking”—which everyone knows is more important than book-learning—they have managed to colonize the entire economy.
 No one knows for sure how it works, but everyone can see that it does work, and that’s good enough.